 An iPhone and Powerbook are the only decorations in a sparse setting that is actually quite attractive, rather than underdone.
 Everything is white and glass, and sterile like a hospital room.
 Only one you wouldn’t mind spending a lot of time in.

 Going back to the classic executive look, this elegant office by Benjamin Thompson brings together efficiency and comfort quite brilliantly.
-The gentle beige of the walls are enhanced by the natural lighting coming from the windows.
+The gentle beige of the walls is enhanced by the natural lighting coming from the windows.

-The space is open while still offering plenty of taken space with the essentials.
+10 Budget-Friendly Home Office Designs – The space is open while still offering plenty of taken space with the essentials.
 The furniture is obviously comfortable, and you could see yourself finishing up a quarterly report before curling up in the armchair to unwind with a book or newspaper.

 Do you have a home office you would like to show off?
 Leave a picture link in the comments section and let us see your designing prowess.